Foulden Maar: Palaeontology

 Foulden Maar is one of New Zealand's pre-eminent fossil sites, and is unique in the Southern Hemisphere for the time period it covers.
 Fossils were first discovered at the site by gold prospectors in the early 1870s and were described as "polishing powder" by the geologists Frederick Hutton and George Ulrich in 1875.

 Although excavations have been limited to a small area the size of a tennis court, palaeontologists have discovered hundreds of undescribed species.
 The sediments are rich in fossil flowers, fruits, seeds, pollen, and bark from plants, as well as fungi.
 Several new species of plants have been discovered, and the fossil plant genus Fouldenia is named in honour of its type locality Foulden Maar.

 Fossilised freshwater fish are common.
 The earliest galaxiid fish fossil and the earliest known fossilised eel both come from Foulden Maar.
 Numerous arthropod fossils have been found at the site, among them Araneae (spiders), Plecoptera (stoneflies), Odonata (dragonflies), Isoptera (termites), Hemiptera (true bugs), Diptera (true flies), Coleoptera (beetles), Trichoptera (caddis flies), and Hymenoptera (wasps, ants and bees).
 The four arachnids found at Foulden Maar are the first arachnid fossils identified in New Zealand; previous spider specimens had been found in amber but were not identifiable.
 The first fossil hymenopteran in New Zealand is an ant found at Foulden Maar.
+Fossils of immature aquatic flies obtained from Foulden Maar are helping scientists to shed light on the ecological history of true flies in New Zealand.